Services and benefits available to Britons living, working or visiting Trinidad & Tobago and other information on life in Trinidad & Tobago.

 This guide sets out essential information for British nationals residing in Trinidad & Tobago including advice on health, education, benefits, residence requirements and more.
 We are unable to provide any guidance on general lifestyle enquiries apart from the information and links listed below.
 The British High Commission, Port of Spain do provide Consular assistance to British nationals in Trinidad & Tobago please view our services

-If you are British and hold a passport for the United Kingdom of Great Britain and Northern Ireland, it’s Colonies, Territories and Dependencies you do not require a visa for Business, Vacation, Flight Connections or Employment.
-Please visit here
+If you are British and hold a passport for the United Kingdom of Great Britain and Northern Ireland, it’s Territories and Dependencies you do not require a visa for business, vacation, flight connections or employment.
+Please visit the Trinidad & Tobago government immigration website to find out more.

 A valid British passport must be held for entry to and exit from Trinidad & Tobago as a visitor.
 There is no minimum passport validity requirement but you should ensure that your passport is valid for the duration of your stay in Trinidad & Tobago.
-Please click here
+Please check the entry requirements on the Trinidad & Tobago government website.

-British Citizens who pre-qualify to reside in Trinidad & Tobago can apply for residency by completing forms: No. P & I-6 ; in person and only available at the Ministry of National Security, Knox Street, Port of Spain, in Trinidad and the Immigration Office, Scarborough, in Tobago for further details, supporting documents and fees needed please visit: Ministry of National Security T&T Immigration T&T
+British Citizens who pre-qualify to reside in Trinidad & Tobago can apply for residency by completing forms: No. P & I-6 ; in person and only available at the Ministry of National Security, Knox Street, Port of Spain, in Trinidad and the Immigration Office, Scarborough, in Tobago.

 Sponsoring family members